 There are private and public healthcare services.
 Belizean citizens get low-cost treatment in government-owned hospitals.
 Minor ailments can be treated at most of the clinics however for more serious cases, you may need to visit a private hospital.
 Very serious cases may have to fly back home or be flown to Mexico for better treatment.
 With international travel insurance, getting adequate healthcare while in Belize will be easy.
 There are also a number of pharmacies open at all hours.

-- Weather: The winter weather in Belize will normally be warm during the day and warm during the night.
+- Weather: The fall, winter, and spring weather in Belize will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Belize you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.